AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 3. From the softkeys select the type of master you want to create.

-4. Press the **Select** button of the handle you want to be the master.
+4. Press the <strong>Select</strong> button of the handle you want to be the master.

 -	On Pearl Expert or Tiger Touch 1, press <Keys.HardKey>Avo</Keys.HardKey> and <Keys.HardKey>Disk</Keys.HardKey> together to switch the console to System mode and select <Keys.SoftKey>Assign Masters</Keys.SoftKey>.